tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 > [JavaScript30](https://javascript30.com/)
 > [Wes Bos (Creator's main site)](https://wesbos.com/)
 >
-> Another resource that I found very recently also covers much of the same material as this chapter
+> Another resource that was created more recently is linked to below.
+This also covers much of the same material
-> and has several helpful images and interactive portions that will help guide your learning.
-The site
+> as this chapter, in addition to having several helpful images and interactive portions that will help guide
+> the reader's learning.
+This resource is truly exceptional, covering much more than what was touched on
-> is truly exceptional and really goes in depth for front-end related topics.
-I will link the pages that
+> here, as well as really going in depth for front-end related topics.
+The first two links provided
-> directly relate to this content, but also the main site which actually covers modern frameworks in depth,
+> directly relate to the content of this chapter, but there is also a link to the main site which actually
-> focusing on React, Angular, and Vue.
-The first two links relate directly to this chapter, but the last
+> covers modern frameworks in depth, focusing on React, Angular, and Vue.
+The last link is a great
-> would be great to keep as a resource to come back to if you would like a more holistic view of front-end
+> resource to come back to for anyone that would like a more holistic view of front-end frameworks and a chance
-> frameworks and a chance to really understand their inner workings.
+> to really understand their inner workings.
 >
 > [CSS Fundamentals](https://unicorn-utterances.com/posts/css-fundamentals)
 > [Understanding The DOM: How Browsers Show Content On-Screen](https://unicorn-utterances.com/posts/understanding-the-dom)